hughfuchsen/creative_coding_blog/posts/post1.md

   background('white')
 // this makes the circles have no outline
   noStroke()
-// this condotional method is used to change the display of the cursor
+// this condotional method is used
-  if (hover) cursor('grab')
+// to change the display of the cursor
-  else cursor(ARROW)
+// when the circle is interacted with if (hover) cursor('grab') else cursor(ARROW)
-// this for loop
+// this for loop draws a grey circle, making it look
-  for (let c of circles) {
+// like a circle has been grabbed when the mouse clicks for (let c of circles) {
     if (c == grabbed) fill(50)
     else if (c == hover) fill(100)